avm99963/infinitegforums/docs/features.md

 Note that this only applies to the Community Console.

-This might be useful if you're using the dark theme, since the new unified profiles haven't been yet adapted to the dark theme.

 ## Indicator dot
 > **Option names:** _Show whether the OP has participated in other threads_, _Show the number of questions and replies written by the OP within the last `n`